bollu/sublimeBookmark/README.md

 ###Some TODO Stuff:###

 * Port to Sublime Text 2
-* Add an option to only show bookmarks belonging to current project
+* <del>Add an option to only show bookmarks belonging to current project </del>   (Nope, it now fully supports project-based bookmark management!)

 ###To Help###